“You only live once, but if you do it right, once is enough.”– Mae West.

 THIRD SEASON

 Performing: Broadway: Kimberly Akimbo; TUCK Everlasting; ELF; Annie Get Your Gun; Damn Yankees; Steel Pier; Sally Marr and Her Escorts; Song & Dance; Cats.
+First National Tour: Kimberly Akimbo.
 Off-Broadway: Wanda’s World; The World Goes ‘Round; Showing Off.
 Helen Hayes Award nominations and Jefferson Award.
-Directing/Choreography: National Tour–ANNIE (Associate Director) Regional: Anne of Green Gables (Associate Director); ELF; Miracle on 34th Street; Beehive; HAIR; Priscilla, Queen of the Desert; Pajama Game; The Baker’s Wife; Fiddler On The Roof.
+Directing/Choreography: National Tour–ANNIE (Associate Director) Regional: Anne of Green Gables (Associate Director); ELF; Miracle on 34th Street; Beehive; HAIR; Priscilla, Queen of the Desert; Pajama Game; The Baker’s Wife; Fiddler On The Roof; Mamma Mia; The Story Goes On.

 Andrew Morrissey (he/him)